Thursday, September 29, 2011

 How are cars becoming more user-friendly?

+Are we approaching an era of self-driving cars?
 “Fred Flintstone had a car that he had to power with his own feet; by that standard, all of today's cars are pretty easy to use.
 But cars are becoming even more user-friendly -- so user-friendly, in fact, that they may not even require a user at all.
 That's because much of the new car technology involves taking over the role of the driver.
+For instance, no longer does a driver need to mind the blind spots, as certain cars come with detection systems that will alert the operator to obstacles in other lanes.
+If a driver should start to drowse off and drift into another lane, the steering...

 Wednesday, September 21, 2011